Slush: Hazards

 Because slush behaves like a non-Newtonian fluid, which means it behaves like a mostly solid mass until its inner shear forces rise beyond a specific threshold and beyond can very suddenly become fluid, it is very difficult to predict its behavior.
 This is the underlying mechanism causing slush avalanches and their unpredictability and thus hidden potential to become a natural hazard without caution.

 Slush can also be a problem on an aircraft runway since the effect of excess slush acting on the aircraft's wheels can have a resisting effect during takeoff, making its projection unstable, which can cause an accident such as the Munich air disaster.
 Slush on roads can also make roads slippery and increase the braking distances for cars and trucks, increasing the possibility of rear end crashes and other road accidents.

-Slush refreezing in overnight frost can turn to dangerous slippery ice underfoot for pedestrians.
+Slush can refreeze and become hazardous to vehicles and pedestrians.

 In some cases though, slush can be beneficial.
 When snow hits the slush, it partially melts and also becomes slush on contact.
 This prevents roads from becoming too congested with snow or sleet.